My Cancer Story (from 2001 to now)

 When I went into the middle school, it was then when I first started to experience racism and bullying.
 Students were going through puberty and I was the weird kid in the school.
 I was fat (due to inability to exercise), Asian, couldn't speak English, was wearing weird looking brace on left leg, limping, holding crutches, and didn't do well in the courses except math, which didn't require English skills.
 In the corridor, people will throw coins at me or yell offensive words at me.
 They would also treat me as if I was someone with a mental disability.

-Even with all these horrible things I have recieved, one dream that I kept in me was that I wanted to help others who might be in the same situation as I am.
+Even with all these horrible things I have received, one dream that I kept in me was that I wanted to help others who might be in the same situation as I am.
 I wanted to become someone who can help the people with disability and people living life after the cancer.
 I held this dream so tightly and decided that I would devote myself to a health care field.

-Because there was no way I could be an athelete, I decided that knowledge was the only tool that I can use to help others.
+Because there was no way I could be an athlete, I decided that knowledge was the only tool that I can use to help others.
 I started to study really hard starting in high school and in my undergrad.
 My interest in science also grew tremendously.

 With the hard work of my two years of undergrad, I was able to get mostly A+s and be accepted into the pharmacy program at UBC.
 I dreamt of becoming a physician, but then my parents were worried that my body was not strong enough to withstand that much stress.
 Though I was declared cancer free after 10 years, I had lot of different complications that came from a weak immune system.

-When I got into UBC, it was first time I got to live my self, without my family support.
+When I got into UBC, it was first time I got to live by my self, without my family support.
 However, it was also first time I experienced depression as a side effect of cancer.
 It seemed like I was the weakest one, and did was not fit in the school because I was weak.
-Everyone seemd to be so strong with a lot of muscle whereas I had a hard time just walking to the class in this large campus.
-It also seemed like everyone was invovled in sports or bodybuilding.
+Everyone seemed to be so strong with a lot of muscle whereas I had a hard time just walking to the class in this large campus.
+It also seemed like everyone was involved in sports or bodybuilding.
 For me that was a luxury I could not afford.
-I started to feel very self concious and negative about myself.
+I started to feel very self conscious and negative about myself.
 I was not able to attend classes anymore because I was scared of people judging me (though they were not judging me).
 It was to the point when I heard someone laughing, I felt like they were laughing at me.

 My class marks dropped significantly.
 My average before pharmacy was 88% but my first year in pharmacy average was 65%.
 I got really unhealthy too.
-I developed anxiety issues, acid reflux, gastritis, and irritatble bowel syndrome.
+I developed anxiety issues, acid reflux, gastritis, and irritable bowel syndrome.
 I lost my passion in studying.
 I still had the dream and the wish to help the people fighting illnesses, cancer, yet I had no energy to go on.
 Consequently, I had to take a second year off.
 Then it got even worse.
 I started to doubt myself.
 I started to think maybe I am not good enough for this.
 Maybe that I am not smart enough, healthy enough to be here.
 And then, I started to feel embarrassed for trailing behind.
 I could not tell my parents because I didn't want to worry them.
 They had their own trouble that they had to take care of and I felt like I needed to learn how to live my own.
 Also, it was that time my sister was diagnosed with malignant renal cancer.
 I lied to them that I was doing well.

 After a year off, second year started again, me being not prepared at all.
 I didn't go to any of the classes like before.
 As a result, I was not doing well at all.
 In the mean time, there was a great person I have met in the faculty, who helped me tremendously.
 It was Dr. Riggs, an ex academic dean of UBC Pharmacy faculty.
 He understood me deeply and cared about me.
 It was first time meeting someone in UBC who really genuinely cared about me.
 Still, it was hard for me to continue on.
 I was doing really horrible in the school.
-My health was just continuing to be detoriated and I didn't know how to fight this depression off.
+My health was just continuing to be deteriated and I didn't know how to fight this depression off.
 Dr. Riggs didn't give up on me and he continued to provide amazing support to me.
 With his help, I was finally able to pass the second year, barely.
 However, he retired and was not going to be there to help me in the third year.

 Third year started and I felt like I was ready this time.
 That everything would be different and that I can do this.
 First week was ok, but the anxiety issue crawled upon me once again, as I was too obssessed with doing really well.
 Because of the anxiety, I could not get up, or eat.
 I felt like throwing up every time.
 I felt my heart racing as exam days came near and I felt horrible inside.
 I was finally taken to the ER after countless sleepless nights and nausea with massive headache.